XenocodeRCE/dnlib/README.md

 ** (?)
 Added stuff (?) **
 ----------------------------

-Added few primar extensions

-- GetTypes except globaltype
+# GetTypes except globaltype
-- Get only Methods in TypeDef that has CilBody
+# Get only Methods in TypeDef that has CilBody
-- Grab secific instruction(s) in CilBody
+# Grab specific instruction(s) in CilBody

 ```csharp
    //standard loading